vg2655-wq/Midterm-Data-Bootcamp/README.md

 # Midterm-Data-Bootcamp
-This midterm project for data bootcamp section 001 is by Vaasu Gadiparthi, Ben Gelchinsky, and Ethan Hu
+This midterm project for data bootcamp section 001 is by Vaasu Gadiparthi, Ben Gelchinsky, and Ethan Hu (Tun-Hung Hu)

 Our primary work pulls data from the yfinance library and by webscraping for streaming service companies' financial and fundamental information